victor-raphael17/local-dockerized-gitlab-tutorial/README.md

 1. Change admin password
 2. Add your domain and restart SOGo container
 3. Add GitLab, GitLab administrator and first dev mailboxes
-4. Test if you can access SOgo by logging with your gitlab
+4. Test if you can access SOGo by logging with your gitlab

 ## GitLab